Szudrowicz-Mateusz/Puzzel_SFML/README.md

 Game logic was very easy.
 You had diffrent size texture and every puzzel had to fit  in the square.
 So that's mine version with mine textures and worse colors.

-Cmake to run this program:
+Cmake to run this program :

   1)mkdir build
   2)cd build